pokop/VisualQuery/README.md

 VisualQuery
 ===========

-An extension for CodeMirror for VisualQuery language.
+An extension of CodeMirror for VisualQuery language.